julia-schimmels/MECH105-Algorithms/README.md

 # MECH105-Algorithms
-These are the algorithms I created for MECH105, Mechanical Engineering - Problem Solving, utilizing different numerical methods.
+These are the algorithms I created for the MECH105 course at Colorado State University, Mechanical Engineering - Problem Solving, utilizing different numerical methods.

 They consist of a binary converter, a false position root-finding method, LU factorization, and a numerical method for integrals called the simpson's 1/3 rule.